 How to Tell if You're Retaining Water

-Water retention is very common in women.
+Water retention is very common in women over the age of 40.
 This condition tends to develop when the body begins to retain more water than it should.
-Its symptoms usually appear with other conditions such as kidney, heart, or liver problems.

-Sometimes water retention is caused by obesity, a sedentary lifestyle, menstrual cycles, and by having an unbalanced high-sodium diet.
-It may also occur during menopause and pregnancies.
+Water retention is often caused by obesity, a sedentary lifestyle, menstruation, and by having an unbalanced high-sodium diet.
+It may also occur during menopause and pregnancy.

 Symptoms may vary depending on the location and the amount of water you’re retaining.
 However, these are the most common ones: